BigTokDetect: A Clinically-Informed Vision-Language Modeling Framework for Detecting Pro-Bigorexia Videos on TikTok: BigTok: Expert-Curated Multimodal Dataset Construction

 \subsection{Data Collection}

-We source our corpus from TikTok via its official API~\cite{TikTokResearchAPI}.
-We query videos from January 2019 to January 2025 to capture pre- and post-pandemic trends.
-Guided by domain experts, we curate 40 high-precision query terms mapped to taxonomy subcategories (Table~\ref{tab:taxonomy_full}, Appendix~\ref{sec:cat_definition}), retrieving up to 1,000 videos and their metadata per term.
-We randomly sample videos per group of keywords that belong to each primary and subcategory to 2,400 videos for annotation.
-Only video content and captions are exposed to annotators to protect user privacy (anonymization steps are described in Appendix~\ref{sec:data_collection}).
-We also compile negative (irrelevant) examples using 42 trending hashtags from TikTok's Creative Center~\cite{TikTokCreativeCenter}, following established supervised classification practices~\cite{Kiela2020}.
+We source our corpus from TikTok via its official API~\cite{TikTokResearchAPI}, querying videos from January 2019 to January 2025 to capture pre- and post-pandemic trends.
+Guided by domain experts, we curate 40 high-precision query terms mapped to taxonomy subcategories (Table~\ref{tab:taxonomy_full}, Appendix~\ref{sec:cat_definition}), retrieving up to 1,000 videos per term, from which we randomly sample 2,400 videos for annotation.
+To protect user privacy, only video content and captions are exposed to annotators (anonymization steps are described in Appendix~\ref{sec:data_collection}).
+To ensure robust supervised classification, we construct a negative control group (the \textit{Irrelevant} category) via two mechanisms: (1) proactive sampling using 42 generic trending hashtags (e.g., \#viral, \#travel) from TikTok's Creative Center~\cite{TikTokCreativeCenter}; and (2) re-assigning videos flagged by experts during annotation as unrelated to bigorexia.
+This strategy ensures the model learns to distinguish harmful content from both general entertainment and benign daily activities, following established supervised classification practices~\cite{Kiela2020}.